inceptionev/FMLtest/README.md

  * Note: this is personal testing code for validating hardware and is not intended to be supported.  (i.e. proceeed at your own risk)
  * Written for use on Ventilator Mainboard PCB Rev 1.0, running STM32 on STM32duino with a single powerSTEP01 stepper driver.

- * The PCB design itself is fully-suported, repository including quick start guide and programming instructions here: https://github.com/inceptionev/pcbreathe-bringup
+ * The PCB design itself is fully-suported, repository including quick start guide, list of dependencies, and programming instructions here: https://github.com/inceptionev/pcbreathe-bringup
+     * Note: you will NEED the dependencies listed in the documentation above to run this code.
+Go there first if you are programming this board for the first time using this test code.
  * For the main ventilator code, for use on this PCB, see https://github.com/RespiraWorks/VentilatorSoftware.
  * For semi-supported test code for exercising functions on the PCB, see https://github.com/inceptionev/pcbreathe-bringup